 Where To Buy Legitimate, Quality Kenyan Beans

 Kenyan beans’ position near the top of the gourmet ladder means that they are readily available.
 Even your local Starbucks is likely to offer a bag.

 For optimal freshness however, finding an online purveyor that ships beans soon after roasting is far superior.

-Single-origin Kenyan beans are among the most expensive in the world, but this is not without reason.
+Single-origin Kenya coffee beans are among the most expensive in the world, but this is not without reason.
 The nation’s transparent auction system means that bags of beans are traceable to the source and ensures that top quality products fetch the highest prices.

 This is a boon to small scale farmers and co-operatives who receive fair prices for their output and serves to encourage higher quality production.

 Right now, Volcanica Coffee is at the top of our list.
 They dominate the Third Wave scene, keeping incredible, quality coffees available all the time and at some pretty incredible prices, too.
 Their family focus and ethical approach to business make them a truly dependable source for your morning cuppa!
 Case in point: This amazing medium roast Kenya Peaberry Coffee.